doyouknowmarc/my-app/README.md

 ## Setup

-Install dependencies and start the development server:
+Install dependencies and start the development server using the Express backend which also runs Next.js:

 ```bash
 npm install